resthub/resthub-spring-stack/src/documentation/testing.rst

 **Including/Excluding tables**

-Sometimes, you may need to exclude some tables. // TODO give some use cases Tables inclusion/exclusion is available through the namespace configuration :
+Sometimes, you may need to exclude some tables.
+Tables inclusion/exclusion is available through the namespace configuration :

 .. code-block:: xml